-If you have had sex without using contraception, or think your contraception might have failed, you can use emergency contraception.
+Emergency contraception can stop you becoming pregnant if you've had sex without using contraception, or if you think your contraception might have failed.

 Emergency contraceptive pill

 There are two types of emergency contraceptive pill: